 Because your credit score doesn’t usually affect your banking, many banks will still allow you to open an account.
 That being said, having a low credit score usually means you have less-than-perfect money habits.
 So it’s important to avoid poor banking practices if offered a checking or savings account.

 If you consistently have bounced checks or an overdrawn account it can affect your ability to open future bank accounts.
-Make sure that you’re ready to have a bank account, and to learn best practices when it comes to spending, budgeting and refinancing.
+Make sure that you’re ready to have a bank account, and to learn best practices when it comes to spending, budgeting, good credit or bad credit loans, and refinancing.

 Are There Banks With No Credit Check To Open an Account?